 And yet, every rallying fan deserves to know the Trophy's story because, as this book reveals, it's unique.
 It draws on as many sources as possible, from former competitors to the Land Rover organisers who made it all happen.
 Despite appearances, the event wasn't actually a Dakar-style rally, but rather an adventure open only to genuine amateurs - no professional drivers or armed forces personnel were allowed to take part.
 Which makes the ensuing feats of exploration and endurance - illustrated with period photos so dazzling clear they might as well have been taken yesterday - even more remarkable.
 The most surprising motor sport book you'll read this year.'

 Book of the Month, Issue 223, Octane, January 2022

-'...this is no mere picture book - enthralling through the hundreds of photographs are.
-Besides covering each event in detail, Dimbleby has interviewed dozens of personnel and participants, so there are chapters on people as well as vehicles, and on the reconnaissance missions, the trials held to select competitors, the background infrastructure, and the legacy that 'the Camel', has left behind - notably the G4 Challenge that superseded it but never quite captured the imagination like it's predecessor, whose Sandglow-painted vehicles have spawned a thousand replicas.
+'...this is no mere picture book - enthralling though the hundreds of photographs are.
+Besides covering each event in detail, Dimbleby has interviewed dozens of personnel and participants, so there are chapters on people as well as vehicles, and on the reconnaissance missions, the trials held to select competitors, the background infrastructure, and the legacy that 'the Camel' has left behind - notably the G4 Challenge that superseded it but never quite captured the imagination like its predecessor, whose Sandglow-painted vehicles have spawned a thousand replicas.
 While it's not particularly cheap at £60, this is without doubt the definitive history of the definitive Land Rover event.
 Highly recommended.'
 MD

 Classic Car Mart, January 2022